 * If you think this is incorrect, we’re happy to debate it, just email us.

-Thanks to abandoned carparks and a little concept known as ‘gentrification’, Peckham is London’s hub for rooftops.
+Due to abandoned car parks and a little concept known as ‘gentrification’, Peckham is London’s hub for rooftops.
 That may sound flippant, but it isn’t meant to be.
 Frank’s is the original rooftop spot in SE15 and it’s a place everyone wants to be.
-The views are fantastic, the food—khobez flatbreads served with braised chicken or miso aubergine, alongside bulgar wheat, pickled red onion, and a pineapple salsa—is homemade, and the drinks are not unreasonably priced.
+The views are fantastic, the food—khobez flatbreads served with braised chicken or miso aubergine, alongside bulgar wheat, pickled red onion, and a pineapple salsa—is homemade, and the drinks are decently priced.

-The rooftop at The Culpeper is a serene garden ten minutes away from Liverpool Street.
-The usually heaving pub may be a little less busy without offices open, but you still need to book a table for the rooftop online.
-The menu is tasty, gastropub stuff.
-Start with a whopper merguez sausage roll and then for a pâté, or baguette with Jersey Royals.
+The rooftop at The Culpeper is a serene garden 10 minutes away from Liverpool Street.
+Trust us, that exists, we’ve seen it.
+The pub downstairs is usually heaving but we’d still recommend booking ahead for the rooftop.
+No one wants to be denied alfresco pints.
+The menu is tasty, gastropub stuff, so start with a whopper merguez sausage roll and then a pâté, or baguette with Jersey Royals.